mnikoli/GARLIC/README.md

 2. sudo apt-get upgrade
 3. sudo apt-get install <package_name>
 ```
-, where <package_name> should be changed to one of the packaged names (corresponding to Ubuntu/Mint pacakges) below:
+, where <package_name> should be changed to one of the package names (corresponding to Ubuntu/Mint pacakges) below:
 * r-base  (for R)
 * bedtools (for Bedtools)
 * mysql-server